syncopika/piano_roll_browser/README.md

 json loading seems a lot slower in Firefox compared to Chrome?

 ### current next steps:
 still need to delete instruments.
-be able to start playback at a certain measure. (mostly done)
 be able to toggle onion skin?

 ### features I would like to implement:
 - ability to change color of highlight and color of note blocks, i.e. different for each instrument
 - be able to make custom sounds!
-- be able to record playback
+- be able to record playback (half-done! on Chrome there's a problem with getting the length of the recording and also no percussion sounds getting recorded atm.)
 - be able to repeat a section
 - be able to subdivide 16th notes for 32nd notes.